PavanKumar06/GrpcWithJsonTranscoding/README.md

 Created CRUD operations for the ToDoService.

-Created NotificationService that communicates with the ToDoClient

-To Send Notifications for the ToDo item.
+Created NotificationService that communicates with the ToDoClient, to send Notifications for the ToDo item.

 Saved all data to Database in SQLite